gurrudev/ts-express-setup/README.md

 # ts-express-setup
-This repository is for the setup of NodeJs, TypeScript and ExpressJs project with MVC architecture
+This repository is the setup of NodeJs, TypeScript and ExpressJs project with MVC architecture

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.